Can a particle moves zigzag in time?: Path integral approach

+{There are two equivalent approaches to the description of quantum systems - the Schrödinger equation and the path integral approach developed by R. Feynman \cite{feynman2010quantum}, see also \cite{kleinert2010path,Das:2019jmz}.
+The latter deals with transition amplitudes, whose kernel has a well-known form }

+for the quantum mechanical tasks. {Since the derivative at the turning point(s) $\dot{q}=\infty$, one might expect the same problem discussed above.
+But a thorough analysis below shows that integration over neighboring trajectories eliminates the singularity. }

-for the quantum mechanical tasks, see e.g. \cite{Das:2019jmz}.
-It is usually calculated assuming that $t_a < t_b$.
-The trajectories summed are defined by their values $q(t_i)$ at times $t_i$ which implicitly means that $q(t)$ is a single-valued function.
-Trajectories we are interested in, do not satisfy this criterion, as it is evident from Fig. \ref{fig:traj} .
+The summed trajectories are defined by their values $q(t_i)$ at times $t_i$, which implicitly means that $q(t)$ is a single-valued function.
+Trajectories we are interested in, do not satisfy this criterion, as it is evident from Fig. \ref{fig:traj}.
 Indeed, for any $t_i$ such that $t_b < t_i <t_c$ there exist three values of the function $q(t)$.
-One can imagine a considerably more complicated trajectory with a multivalued function $q(t)$.